angular/angular/guides/typography.md

 The `button` and `input` typography levels do not map to CSS classes.

+You can also manually emit the CSS rules for these CSS classes and native elements by calling the `typography-hierarchy` mixin.
+This mixin accepts a typography config and a CSS selector under which the styles are scopes (defaulting to `.mat-typography`).

 The following example demonstrates usage of the typography styles emitted by the `core` mixin.

 ```html